Heaven Is for Real: Characters

 Colton Burpo is the son of Todd Burpo and Sonja Burpo.
 At the time of the incident, Colton was three years old, Todd Burpo was pastor at a Crossroads church in Nebraska, and Sonja Burpo was a teacher at a local school.
-Cassie Burpo is Colton's older sister.
-Pop was Todd Burpo's grandfather, and Dr. O’Holleran was the doctor who performed the emergency appendectomy on Colton.
+Cassie Burpo is Colton's elder sister.
+Pop was Todd Burpo's grandfather, and Dr. O’Holleran was the surgeon who performed the emergency appendectomy on Colton.